genesis-release-r-ccs/genesis_website/_tutorials/genesis_tutorial_5.1_2022.md

 # 3) Read the coordinates of the atoms in each chain
 coordpdb proa.pdb PROA
 coordpdb prob.pdb PROB
 ```

 ##  3. Including crystal structure water and ions

 There are cases in which we want the PSF file to include water molecules
 which were resolved in the crystal structure (will be referred to as "crystal water") or internal water molecules which were predicted using
-programs such as
-[DOWSER](http://muralab.org/~cmura/DOWSER/), or ions coordinated with the protein.
+programs such as dowser, or ions coordinated with the protein.
 Topology information for water and ions is included in the
 `toppar_water_ions.str` file.
 Here, we show a simple example for
 creating a PSF file for [PDB: 3B32](https://www.rcsb.org/structure/3B32), which contains crystal water and calcium